LazerCube/crime_database/README.md

-# Education Management Application - College work
+# Education Management Website Application - College work

 ![Image of application.
 Showing admin home page with table of students](https://i.imgur.com/t0VCn5c.png)

+## About

 Was written as part of a web server scriping module while I was a college and had to meet this specification: